cxleb0/Velociraptor-Incident-Response-Lab/README.md

 - Set up and configured my lab environment with Velociraptor's Client-Server deployment.
 - Hosted Velociraptor on my Ubuntu server.
 - Deployed the client on a Kali Linux VM and connected it to the server.
-- I captured screenshots of the Velociraptor admin panel and conneced client list to show the baseline state before malicious activity.
+- I captured screenshots of the Velociraptor admin panel and connected client list to show the baseline state before malicious activity.
 ![admindashboard](https://github.com/user-attachments/assets/50cd2fac-881e-423a-9e49-6e91e9893e24)
 ![clientsearch](https://github.com/user-attachments/assets/574f0ce8-91d6-446c-a205-a28fefa94c10)